Haradasun

 Haradasun (foaled 28 November 2003) was an Australian Thoroughbred racehorse.
 His most significant wins include the 2007 Group 1 Doncaster Handicap and George Ryder Stakes in Australia and the Queen Anne Stakes in Britain in 2008.

 Background

 Haradasun is a brown horse sired by Fusaichi Pegasus (USA) from Circles of Gold (AJC Oaks) by Marscay.
-His sire is a Kentucky Derby winner by champion sire Mr Prospector.
-Haradasun is named after the boxer, 'Fighting Harada'.
+His sire is a Kentucky Derby winner by champion sire Mr. Prospector.
+Haradasun is named after the Japanese boxer, 'Fighting Harada'.
 He was originally trained by Tony Vasil, who also trained his half-brother Elvstroem.
 He has been ridden by jockeys Glen Boss and Nash Rawiller.
 His earnings so far are A$2,731,170.